Dental Hygiene / Exams

 Keeping up with your dental health may seem overwhelming at times.
 Many people find it difficult to maintain a consistent routine.
 Unfortunately, when people fall behind, they often develop severe dental issues that could have been prevented with timely care.

-At Holler Family Dentistry, we believe everyone should have a bright, healthy smile.
+At Elite Smiles Dental, we believe everyone should have a bright, healthy smile.
 Because of this, we are committed to working with you to ensure you have the time and resources to get the dental care you deserve.

 How Often Should I Come in?

 We recommend patients come in twice a year for a routine cleaning and exam.
 Dental illnesses can develop quickly.
 Seeing our patients two times every year allows us to check for signs of oral health problems.
 If we can spot a potential issue early, we may be able to prevent it from developing into something painful and costly.

 Regular visits also help us keep your mouth clean.
 Over time, plaque, tartar, and bacteria can build up on the surface of your teeth.
 Depending on the severity, these things can lead to serious health problems such as tooth decay and gingivitis.
 Allowing one of our skilled hygienists to clean away this debris twice a year will help prevent these issues from developing.